W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//pang_1.png)

 The tool tells us that there is an CRC error in the IHDR chunk, the IHDR is the first chunk in a PNG image and the CRC value is a value stored for every chunk in the image to verify the authenticity of the data (I explained more about CRC and IHDR in my writeup for the challenges in RACTF 2020 listed in the resources).\
-We can fix the image by changing value of the CRC, I prefer to do it using an hex viewer so we can have a clear understaing of the data, the changes are marked in red:
+We can fix the image by changing value of the CRC, I prefer to do it using an hex viewer so we can have a clear understanding of the data, the changes are marked in red:

 ![](assets//images//pang_2.png)
 ![](assets//images//pang_3.png)